-The Italian and Mediterranean Colloquia
+The Italian and Mediterranean Colloquium

 In recent years scholars have revisited in new and creative ways the Mediterranean as a category of historical, cultural and anthropological analysis.
 The spatial turn in the humanities has led them to look beyond the narrow lenses of their case studies and to reframe their research within a wider regional and even global perspective.
 At the same time, new migrations and mobility of people reshaped (and are constantly reshaping) the landscape of the sea, inviting us to rethink the cultural geography of Italy and the Mediterranean, challenging conventional boundaries between East and West, North and South, distant and close seas.